Rowanne-H/tenancy-management/README.md

    - Enter your email address, password, name and mobile
 3. click "Submit" button, you will then be directed to the home page

+#### Search bar in the middle of the navigation bar
+1. Enter keywords such as reference, name, email, mobile, or address to search for an owner, property, or tenant.
+2. Hover over the desired result and click to be directed to the details page for the selected owner, property, or tenant.

 #### View current user profile
 1. Navigate to User Details Page
    - Click on the User Icon in the top right cornor of the screen.